vikas055/vikas055/README.md

 - 💬 Ask me about **Sql, Python, Amazon Redshift**

+- 👨‍🎓 I believe in learning something new every day.

 - 📫 How to reach me **https://www.linkedin.com/in/vikas-padala/**

 <h3 align="left">Connect with me:</h3>